mfelleisen/Santorini/Code/README.md

 - [x] check actions, not individuals moves in Admin
   - [x] simplify the define-board syntax so that (list 2 "x") can be specified as 2x
 - [x] re-arrange check-build so that it takes the existing board/token/move/build-plan
-- [ ] can we hide tokens completely?
+- [ ] can we hide coordinates completely?
   - [x] rename token to worker
+  - [ ] MAJOR DESIGN FLAW: workers should not come with locations at all, refactor

+- [ ] the player's interface (not the implementation) also belongs into Common/

 ### testing
 - [ ] set up tests for players